David M. Berry: Biography

 In Digital Humanities: Knowledge and Critique in a Digital Age, together with the Norwegian academic Anders Fagerjord, they examine the history and theory in the area known as Digital Humanities.
-The book serves as an important contribution by bringing together the debates that have been happening within digital humanities, but also widen and deepen the discussions by proposing a theoretical critical digital humanities that complements the often highly technical nature of digital humanities work.
-This book is part of a current phase of consolidation within the discipline of digital humanities which is concerned both with improving the self-understanding of scholars working in this area but also directing a sense of a research programme more generally in digital humanities.

 In 2019 he released new music under the name ØxØ on Truant Recordings with fellow musician Barnaby Thorn in the genre of Conceptronica.

-More recently Berry is a member of the Internation Collectiv led by the late Bernard Stiegler which addressed the challenges of 21st century climate change and sustainability in relation to imagining a new political economy in a post-computational world.
+Berry is a member of the Internation Collectiv led by the late Bernard Stiegler which addressed the challenges of 21st century climate change and sustainability in relation to imagining a new political economy in a post-computational world.
 The collective published its first book called Bifurquer: Il n'y a pas d'alternative in 2020.
 The English translation of this book called Bifurcation: There is no Alternative, was published by Open Humanities Press in 2021.
 His recent discussions of explainability have built on this previous work, particularly in relation to artificial intelligence, machine-learning and meaning together with theories of explanation.

-Prof. Berry is part of a research group, including Jeff Shrager who wrote the first BASIC version of ELIZA, that has uncovered the original source code for the chatbot ELIZA that was developed by Joseph Weizenbaum in the 1960s.
+Berry is part of a research group, including Jeff Shrager who wrote the first BASIC version of ELIZA, that has uncovered the original source code for the chatbot ELIZA that was developed by Joseph Weizenbaum in the 1960s.
 The original source code was thought to have been long lost but was discovered in the MIT archives and has been made available for public release by Weizenbaum's family.
-The ELIZA source code has deep historical interest for historians and computer scientists and has been very influential on subsequent chatbot development.
+The ELIZA source code has historical interest for historians and computer scientists and has been very influential on subsequent chatbot development.
 In addition the source code for Weizenbaum's SLIP software, which he wrote to add list-processing to the MAD system, has also been discovered and made available.

-Berry's recent scholarship has shifted toward examining the intersection of artificial intelligence and media, with particular attention to the emergence of synthetic media and what he conceptualizes as "probabilistic media."
-His work explores how AI-generated content represents a transformation in media production, distribution, and consumption patterns, moving beyond traditional forms of mechanical or digital reproduction.